Why Your Car Accident Settlement Is Taking So Long

 Litigation

 If you and the insurance company cannot reach a settlement, your case may end up in court.
 This can take a long time, as court procedures must be followed before a case goes to trial.
-If your case does go to trial, it can take several months or even years to get a resolution.
+Getting a resolution can take several months or even years if your case goes to trial.

 What You Can Do to Speed Up the Process